 08 April 2009 by Anna Staford

-What is a Kiwi? - To understand Kiwiana, it's important to first know what exactly a kiwi is.
+To understand Kiwiana, it's important to first know what exactly a kiwi is.
 A kiwi is a flightless nocturnal native bird, and the national bird of New Zealand.
 It has a long beak with nostrils on the end, and fossicks about at night feeding on small insects.
 However, over the years, New Zealanders have become known as Kiwis as well.

-There is a kiwi sense of humour, a kiwi do-it-yourself attitude, and Kiwiana means the things that contribute to sense of being Kiwi.
+There is a kiwi sense of humour, a kiwi do-it-yourself attitude, and Kiwiana means the things that contribute to the sense of being Kiwi.
 Just to confuse you, the kiwifruit is often called a kiwi in Europe and America and Kiwi nugget (shoe polish) is known throughout the world, although it is an Australian invention!

-Kiwifruit - The Kiwifruit, often simply called a kiwi is of Chinese origin, but grows throughout New Zealand.
+The Kiwifruit, often simply called a kiwi is of Chinese origin, but grows throughout New Zealand.
 It was originally called a Chinese Gooseberry by New Zealanders, but when New Zealand started to export the fruit, it was decided to give them a better name.
 Kiwifruit was the choice, because it would associate the fruit with New Zealand.
 The choice was timely, and New Zealand enjoyed record exports during the worldwide Kiwifruit boom.
-While kiwifruit are now grown throughout the world, you can always tell if a kiwifruit is from New Zealand, as it will be branded Zespri.
+While kiwifruit is now grown throughout the world, you can always tell if a kiwifruit is from New Zealand, as it will be branded Zespri.

 The Buzzy Bee not the live one, but the toy is probably the most famous single piece of Kiwiana.
 But it's not just the bright red and yellow colours that make Buzzy Bee so attractive to Kiwis, who are far more used to the greens and browns of their native bush.
 As you pull the toy, the wings of Buzzy Bee rotate, making a wonderful loud clicking sound.